How to Read CBD Labels?

 After determining that you are getting high-quality CBD oil from a trustworthy manufacturer, you should look at the recommended CBD dosage.
 The label should tell you the total amount of CBD in milligrams (mg) found in the package and what a CBD serving size is.

 For example, if you take cbdMD capsules, one or two softgels will be one serving.
-The label should let you know how many servings are in the bottle and how many milligrams of CBD each pill contains.
+The label should indicate how many servings are in the bottle and how many milligrams of CBD each pill contains.
 This will help you determine how much you should be taking for your health and well-being.

 3. CBD Oil Spectrum